A Style Guide for Students Writing Papers and Reports

 Some people add spaces in the weirdest places.
 I don't remember all of them, but came across another annoying case so I decided to start a spacing blacklist here.
 Stay tuned for more entries ;-)

-Before the colons in definition lists
+Before colons (in definition lists or elsewhere)

 Doesn't belong.